DEAD RECKONING · THE LONG DRIFT

 | Modes | Single-player |

-Dead Reckoning is a slow-burn strategy/narrative game about managing drift — ideological, genetic, social, technological — across a generational voyage.
-You guide 1,000 colonists across interstellar space through centuries of decisions.
-There is no combat.
-There is no perfect outcome.
-What reaches the destination — if it reaches — may not remember where it came from.
+Dead Reckoning is a slow strategy-and-narrative game about managing drift — genetic, ideological, reliance on the ship's AI, class division, and the loss of technical knowledge — across a generational voyage.
+You guide 1,000 colonists through centuries of decisions, with no combat and no perfect outcome.
+What reaches the destination, if it arrives at all, may not remember why it left.

 1,000 colonists.
 One ship.
-A destination that may be fifty years away — or centuries.
-Some will land.
-Some will be born, age, and die in the dark between stars without ever knowing if the mission succeeded.
+A destination that may be fifty years out, or four hundred.
+A few will land.
+Most will be born, age, and die in the dark between stars without ever learning whether the mission succeeded.

 Reactor, engine, bridge, cryo, life support, hull.
-Failures cascade through the graph.
-Cryo failure wakes the sleeper population — and changes everything.
+Failures cascade through the dependency graph.
+A cryo failure wakes the sleeping majority, and everything downstream changes.

-The simulation runs on a generational timescale.
-Colonists are born, age, and die during the voyage.
-Most of the people affected by your decisions will never meet you.
+The simulation runs on a generational clock.
+Colonists are born, age, and die in transit.
+Most of the people your decisions affect will be born and die without ever knowing one was made.

-Hundreds of hand-written narrative beats — scripted events, chain events, drift-threshold events — plus emergent cascades from compounding system state.
+Hundreds of hand-written beats — scripted events, chain events, drift-threshold events — plus the cascades that emerge from compounding system state.

 English, German, French, Italian, Spanish.

-Most generation-ship fiction skips the middle.
-The crew sleeps.
-The AI watches.
-The story resumes at arrival.
-Dead Reckoning lives entirely in the middle — the part where ideology drifts, where the third generation no longer shares the assumptions of the first, where a well-intentioned decision in year 40 produces a crisis in year 180 that nobody alive remembers causing.
+Most generation-ship fiction skips the middle: the crew sleeps, the AI keeps watch, and the story picks up at arrival.
+Dead Reckoning is set entirely in that middle — where ideology drifts, where the third generation no longer shares the first's assumptions, where a careful decision in year 40 becomes a crisis in year 180 that nobody alive remembers causing.

-The project is built in Godot 4.6 by Colin Nash.
+The project is built in Godot 4.6 by Garan Lorn.
 All UI is code-generated (no .tscn scenes for gameplay) to keep the project diffable and grep-able.
 The terminal aesthetic came early and stuck — PressStart2P for chrome, JetBrainsMono for body text, #00e5cc teal on #020608 deep space, CRT shader overlay on boot and intro sequences.

 The horror is retroactive.
 No decision should feel obviously wrong when you make it.
 The game's cruelty is in the compounding.